TomWhitwell/8mu_Public/Firmware/Extras/README.md

 # Circuit Python

 * This folder is designed for Circuit Python 7.3.3
-* The 'libs' folder includes drivers for the BMI160 acellerometer and a super minimal Midi library.
+* The 'libs' folder includes drivers for the BMI160 accelerometer and a super minimal Midi library.
 Nothing else should be required.
 * The BMI160 is precompiled to an .mpy file.
 The uncompiled version is there in a separate folder.